 For Haplogroup R1a the situation is simpler than for R1b.
 Though several new subhaplogroups have recently

 been found, most are restricted to people from eastern Europe.
-One, however, first found in our Webmaster,
+One, however,

 probably appeared in Somerled himself or only a very few generations earlier.
 See a chart showing